-Dash and Bizou There is no shortage of rabbits on Green Hill Farm this summer.
+Dash and Bizou There is no shortage of rabbits on Green Hill Farm this spring.
 I’m not kidding!
 We are Plum.
 Covered.
 Up.
 There are big rabbits, little rabbits, and even teeny-tiny rabbits.
 They’re everywhere: running across the driveway, darting into bushes, chasing each other around the vegetable garden, sunning themselves on the lawn, hanging out in the sheep pasture, munching on clover in the back garden, and sitting under the window in the dogs’ play room—tormenting poor Bizou.
 We simply have too many rabbits!
 Don’t get me wrong.
 I love all critters, especially cute, furry bunnies.
 But, lately, they’ve been making our lives somewhat stressful.
 These wascaly wabbits are driving Bizou and Dash to distraction, and me right along with them.
 Bizou is completely obsessed.
 Once in a while, I’ll hear a groan and a moan and then a whimper.
 This melodic trio quickly escalates into many high-pitched whimpers, followed by lots of frantic whining and running around the room.
 And, of course, jumping up on window sills—all in a vain attempt to glimpse rabbits.
 Understandably, this behavior isn’t good for Bizou, the window sills, or my nerves for that matter.
 So, whenever the rabbits decide to hang out under the windows, I usually encourage Bizou to leave the room, and I shut the door.
 The other day, Bizou was so wound-up, running in circles and launching himself at the window to get the rabbit that no amount […]

 I really love it when ALL my ducks are in a row. 🙂 Ducks taking a stroll at Painswick Rococo Garden The Cotswolds, England Have a wonderful weekend!